 There wasn’t a night guard, Wade was pleased to see, so he took the lead in ghosting down the edge of the property, running from tree to tree.

-“How do we know which one it is!”
+“How do we know which one it is?”
 Anna said, running up to join him at the tree.

 Wade crouched, surveying the dark windows in front of him—and the door at the back of the premises.